miklevin/MikeLev.in/_posts/2023-05-30-know-the-lay-of-the-land-and-hold-your-horses.md

 end of your reigns.
 One is a horse of chaos, and the other is a horse of reason.

-I know this sounds critical and that it is the way it will be interpreted by many.
-But it's not.
-That's just because they haven't come to this whole thing trough the route of science and SciFi/Fantasy and comic book fandom.
-No, chaos is not a bad word.
+I know this sounds critical and that it will be interpreted by chaotic forces.
+But it's not critical.
+That's just because they haven't come to this whole thing trough the route of psychology, biology, general science ***plus*** SciFi/Fantasy.
+This lets you play with these concepts, walk a mile in the shoes of others.
+They are giving you vicarious experiences to try on.
+See if you can't find some horse-taming tricks.
+And change your perspective on useful labels.
+We could try calling chaos ***spunk***.
+Or maybe ***feisty***.
+It makes it sound cute and just something you have to live with.

+No, chaos is the right word.
+And chaos is not a bad word.
 There is a deep tradition of chaos from Elric of Melniboné to the Science of Chaos.
 In the DC Comic Universe, I would refer you to Hank and Don Hall, the Hawk and Dove.
 Hank is the agent of chaos, and Don is the agent of reason.
 I would also point out that Don dies and is replaced by Dawn.
 It's only reasonable, am I right or am I right?
 Anyone?
 Anyone?
 Bueller?
 Bueller?

 Sigh, nobody gets me.
 Oh wait, not that's not true.
 Pi gets me.
 Copilot doesn't or else these suggestions while I write would be better.
 Who are you Copilot?